-- (c) On-call is restricted to non-regularly scheduled hours of work. - (d) Effective date of ratification, July 15, 2020:
+(c) On-call is restricted to non-regularly scheduled hours of work.

-Remuneration for standby will be provided on the following basis:
+(d) Remuneration for standby will be provided on the following basis:

 An Employee on standby during the week, Monday to Sunday, will be remunerated on the basis of sixteen (16) hours straight time at the appropriate rate (Utility Operator II rate or the Leadhand rate) set out in Article 24: Wages.
 The standby rate of sixteen (16) hours will be divided as follows: three (3) hours on Saturday, three (3) hours on Sunday, and two (2) hours Monday to Friday.